appernetic/hugo-bootstrap-1/README.md

 1. Click the arrow to the left of the blue "Preview" button up to the right, select "Themes".
 2. At the bottom of the Themes page paste the git link from GitHub (see image fig 1).
 3. If you want to update your config settings file click the "Use" button in the theme modal popup (WARNING!
-The current settings file will be overwritten).
+The current settings file will be overwritten), otherwise follow step 4.
 4. In Settings change the line theme = "theme-name-here" to theme = "hugo-bootstrap-mod"
 5. Click the button: Preview or Publish
 6. Wait 10 min or clear your local browser cache to see changes at GitHub.
 In preview content is updated imediatley but CSS changes need a cache clear to be visible.

 ![preview](https://raw.githubusercontent.com/appernetic/hugo-bootstrap-mod/master/images/cloneatheme.png)